Chicago's Professional Theatre

-North Central College is committed to bringing in Chicago professionals each year to teach, direct or design.
-It is imperative in your growth as an artist to continue learning new perspectives during your college career.
+North Central College is committed to bringing in Chicago professionals each year to teach, direct, or design.
+It is imperative to your growth as an artist to continue learning new perspectives during your college career.
 This also allows you to build relationships and extend your range of networking.

-Working alongside a faculty member, create a specialized topic of interest that may not be offered as a course.
-Subjects range from commissioned playwriting and solo performance, to costume design and European performance art.
-Independent studies place the learning in the students hands.
+Working alongside a faculty member, you can create a specialized topic of interest that may not be offered as a course.
+Subjects range from commissioned playwriting and solo performance to costume design and European performance art.
+Independent studies place the learning in the students' hands.
 Hear alumnus Nick Wehrwein describe how independent study helped him achieve his dream.

 Master Classes and Workshops

-Performance and musical theatre majors audition in Chicago for a wide range of well-known agents, casting directors and other theatre professionals.
+North Central College hosts an annual showcase in Chicago featuring graduating Theatre Performance and Musical Theatre majors.
+This popular event is well attended by established local agents, casting directors, and other theatre professionals.
 Hear alumna Lauren Omelson describe how pivotal this opportunity was to her commercial success.